Palliative care in New Zealand is critically ill

 A recent case of a woman in her 90s is an all-too-common scenario.
 Her daughter had set up her home to care for her mother until she died, as was her wish.
 Sadly, towards the end she developed some pain and required morphine.
 There were no doctors available at that time of night to make a house call, so she had to go to the Emergency Department to have it administered.
 She died in an ED cubicle a while later – not at all what she and her family had hoped for.
 This is as frustrating as it is sad.

-The immediate problem is that 24-hour, 7-day-a-week care is meant to be available for dying patients.
-But it is not.
 And this sits squarely within a wider issue: that in New Zealand, there is no central plan for the funding of generalist or specialist palliative care, which leads to inequitable access.
 Put simply, the Government has not developed a fair palliative care system, and it is the dying patients and their whānau who are suffering because of it.

 This kind of care takes time, and plenty of it.
 It can not be rushed.
 With the current system we have in New Zealand, far too many people are missing out on good palliative care.
 There will be patients who struggle unnecessarily with pain, or who die in an ED cubicle rather than at their home or in a hospice, because there are no doctors available after hours.